Family Therapy

 • Adult children of parents hoping to discuss conflicts

 Family systems therapy can be tailored to many families and support each individual, as well as the group as a whole.
 The American Psychological Association (APA) has found that about half of marriages end in divorce, which can be a common topic in family therapy.
-In addition, divorce is a cause of childhood post-traumatic stress disorder (PTSD) in some children, so addressing it early on can be beneficial.
+In addition, divorce is a cause of childhood post-traumatic stress disorder (PTSD) in some children, so addressing it early on in family therapy can be beneficial in minimizing behavioral problems, emotional problems, and other mental health conditions.

 Family therapy aims to provide counseling programs and education to drive conversations that are catalysts to improving and strengthening the connections between individuals and their families.
-The number of therapy services required can vary by the family's preferences and the severity of their concerns.
-The number of family relatives involved may not be as essential as considering the perspective and the framework behind sessions.
-Marriage and family therapy can address various issues, including emotional health, substance abuse, and serious clinical problems.
+Family therapy can also focus on helping members understand mental health conditions that may be affecting the way individual family members interact and the entire family dynamic.
+The number of family therapy services and how many sessions required can vary by the family's preferences and the severity of their concerns.
+The number of relatives involved may not be as essential as considering the perspective and the framework behind sessions.
+Marriage and family therapy can address various issues, including emotional health, substance use, and serious clinical problems.

-Couples and family therapy can have advantages in treating mental and emotional disorders, and there are many types of family therapists and mental health professionals, such as mental health counselors, specializing in relationships.
-Learning more about these types of therapy, including psychotherapy and family systems, can help you understand which type of family therapy might work best for your family and improve overall physical health.
+Couples and family therapy can have advantages in treating mental and emotional disorders, and there are many types of counselors and mental health professionals, such as mental health counselors, specializing in relationships.
+Learning more about these types of family therapy, including psychotherapy and family systems, can help you understand which type of family therapy treatment might work best for your family and improve overall physical health.

-Strategic family therapy is a structured approach and involves several stages of counseling, including the following:
+Strategic family therapy is a structured approach and involves several stages of counseling across therapy sessions, including:

 • Social stage